wr/OpenCoreEFI-Gigabyte-Z790-GAMING-X-AX/README.md

 ## 🖥️ Installing MacOS
 1. Insert the USB drive into a **USB 2.0 port** on your computer.
 Sometimes USB 3.0 ports work fine, but occasionally I ran into odd issues running both the Windows and Mac installers from USB 3.0 ports.
 1. Boot from USB.
 OpenCore loader should appear.
-Choose "Install MacOS Sonoma"
+Choose "Install MacOS Sequoia"
 1. With any luck, the MacOS installer will load.
 If you have issues...
    - Try adding `-v` under `boot-args` in `config.plist` to see verbose output (you can also get this by pressing Ctrl+V in OpenCore loader)
    - Google and ChatGPT are your friends